finewiki/Q-autoML/README.md

 ---

 The project may give some errors due to integration, docker errors and development process.
-You can support by editing these errors or creating issues. by Wiki
+You can support by editing these errors or creating issues. by (Umid)(https://github.com/RzayevUmid0023?tab=repositories)